 “In the United States, seven state constitutions officially include religious tests that would effectively prevent atheists from holding public office, and in some cases being a juror/witness, though these have not generally been enforced since the early nineteenth century.”

-17) Blue Laws through which Religious people telli everyone ELSE they have to abide by the dictates of their religion?
+17) Blue Laws through which Religious people tell everyone ELSE they have to abide by the dictates of their religion or face legal consequences.

 18) Religious entities put pressure on politicians to put “Under God” in our country’s pledge and “In God We Trust” on our money.
 This is a not-so-subtle attempt to control the attitudes of Americans, and represent America as a theocracy.
 IT IS NOT.
 It was founded as a secular country, and this type of action is directly against the spirit of the Constitution.
 The fact that we have spineless politicians and religious Supreme Court judges who will not acknowledge that, does not change this fact.